IngeniousIdiocy/vibeslop/win95sim_v2/docs/utilities-extension-guide.md

 For games, reuse helpers from `@services/games` for deterministic RNG and `@services/highScores` for session scoring.
-Minesweeper provides a reference implementation in `src/apps/games/minesweeper/` showing how to compose these services.
+Minesweeper provides a reference implementation in `src/apps/games/minesweeper/` showing how to compose these services through the `createMinesweeperApp()` UI wrapper.

 ## 4. Testing expectations